 Most of the habitual criminals in the Kaira District are either Waghris or Dharalas.
 The Criminal Tribes Act has been applied to these tribes and considerable success has been obtained in dealing with the Waghris.
-On the other hand, the Superintendent of Police, Mr. Bailey, reports that the rules have had no influence over the Dharalas who have, if anything, been more trouble-some than last year.
-They are responsible for infinitely more crime than the Waghris and for practically all the scrious crime in the district.
+On the other hand, the Superintendent of Police, Mr. Bailey, reports that the rules have other hand, the Superintendent of Police, Mr. Bailey, reports that the rules have had no influence over the Dharalas who have, if anything, been more troublehad no influence over the Dharalas who have, if anything, been more troublesome than last year.
+They are responsible for infinitely more crime than the Waghris and for practically all the serious crime in the district.
 During the last year 284 Dharalas were convicted.
 Special measures for the effective control of the Dharalas have been lately sanctioned and others are under consideration.